More detailed information on the curriculum

 - Empirie: Quantitative Methoden (winter semester, Sociology)

-- Research Methods 2 (winter semester, Psychology)
+- Research Methods 2 (summer semester, Psychology)

 Second and third semester